-> Most of the Gmail keyboard shortcuts are quite good, and you can see a full listing of them by pressing Shift+? when viewing your inbox.
-However, by default, next message and previous message are bound to k and j, which just feels backwards to me.
-I use this Labs feature to remap them to their proper bindings. j is forward, k is backward.
+Most of the Gmail keyboard shortcuts are quite good, and you can see a full listing of them by pressing Shift+? when viewing your inbox.
+However, by default, next message and previous message are bound to k and j, which just feels backwards to me (and I’ve been using vim for a decade).
+I use this feature to remap them to their proper bindings. j is forward, k is backward.

-> On this note, it is definitely worth it to get familiar with the built-in shortcuts.
+On this note, it is definitely worth it to get familiar with the built-in shortcuts.
 Moving your hand between the keyboard and mouse only takes a second, but when you multiply it by hundreds of times a day, it starts to add up.
 Seriously.
 You will work faster and become more confident with your actions.

 Multiple Inboxes (absolutely required)

 This one is so important, that it gets it’s own section later.
 From Google:

 Add extra lists of emails in your inbox to see even more important email at once.
 The new lists of threads can be labels, your starred messages, drafts or any search you want, configurable under Settings.

 Once you save your options, this will add another tab to your Settings for Multiple inboxes.